For the Best Results, Use the Latest Version.

 Once you adjust the settings, tap on the Analysis option.
 Filmora will take a few seconds to complete the analysis of your video.

 Then the video will be instantly and automatically reframed to your specified aspect ratio and speed.
-You can change or try out different aspect ratios and speed options by clicking the Restart button.
+You can change or try out different aspect ratios and speed options by adjusting Aspect Ratio and Motion Speed.

 Preview the Reframed Video